San Francisco Peninsula

 Satellite photo of the San Francisco Bay Area.
 The San Francisco peninsula protrudes northward.

 Tip of the San Francisco Peninsula.
 The city of San Francisco lies at the tip of the peninsula.
 San Francisco International Airport is visible in the bottom-right.

-The San Francisco Peninsula is a peninsula in the San Francisco Bay Area that separates San Francisco Bay from the Pacific Ocean.
+The San Francisco Peninsula is a geographic peninsula in the San Francisco Bay Area that separates San Francisco Bay from the Pacific Ocean.
 On its northern tip is the City and County of San Francisco.
-Its southern base is Palo Alto, Mountain View, Los Altos and Sunnyvale, in Santa Clara County.
-Most of the Peninsula is occupied by San Mateo County, which is between San Francisco and Santa Clara counties, and the Peninsula includes the cities and towns of Atherton, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, El Granada, Foster City, Half Moon Bay, Hillsborough, La Honda, Loma Mar, Los Altos, Los Altos Hills, Menlo Park, Millbrae, Mountain View, Pacifica, Palo Alto, Pescadero, Portola Valley, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, South San Francisco, Sunnyvale, West Menlo Park and Woodside.
+Its southern base is in northwestern Santa Clara County.
+Most of the Peninsula is occupied by San Mateo County, which is between San Francisco and Santa Clara counties.

-Whereas the term peninsula in a geographical sense technically refers to the entire San Francisco Peninsula, in local jargon, "The Peninsula" does not include the city of San Francisco.
+Whereas the term peninsula in a geographical sense denotes the entire San Francisco Peninsula, in local jargon, "The Peninsula" is also the name of a subregion of the Bay Area separate from the city of San Francisco.
+It includes the San Mateo County cities of Atherton, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, El Granada, Foster City, Half Moon Bay, Hillsborough, La Honda, Loma Mar, Menlo Park, Millbrae, Pacifica, Pescadero, Portola Valley, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, South San Francisco, West Menlo Park and Woodside.
+Some definitions of the Peninsula subregion also include the Santa Clara County cities of Los Altos, Los Altos Hills, Mountain View, and Palo Alto.